spnear/spnear/README.md

 Welcome to my repository!

-I'm a Electronic Engineering student, currently finishing my degree final project and I'm learning about data science with 🐍.
+I'm a Electronic Engineering student & Data Science Analyst, currently finishing my degree final project I'm usually working with 🐍.

 - I have some repositories with basic operations with data, python, some dummy datasets that I used to learn, and others specials like CV or Flask